 What is a Health and Safety Committee (HSC)?

-A HSC consists of worker and management representatives who meet regularly to discuss health and safety issues of the workplace, identify ways to address them, and make recommendations to the employer to make things safer.
+An HSC consists of worker and management representatives who meet regularly to discuss health and safety issues of the workplace, identify ways to address them, and make recommendations to the employer to make things safer.

-The committee’s responsibilities are to:
+Some of the committee’s responsibilities are to:

-What is a Health and Safety Representative (H&S Rep)?
+What is a Health and Safety Representative (HS Rep)?